 NIST AI RMF MANAGE-3.
 ISO/IEC 42001:2023 Clause 8.3, Annex A.9.2.
 EU AI Act Article 9(4).
 Colorado SB 26-189 §6-1-1704(3)(b).

-General contact channels exist (e.g., support email) but no AI-specific escalation path or process is documented.
+General contact channels exist but no AI-specific escalation path or process is documented.

-A documented escalation path exists for AI-related concerns, with defined intake channels, response expectations, and routing to appropriate internal teams.
-Users, customers, or affected parties can identify how to raise AI-specific issues, including how to invoke consumer rights under SB 26-189 §6-1-1705.
+Documented AI escalation path with defined intake channels, response expectations, and routing to internal teams, including how to invoke consumer rights under §6-1-1705.

 P3-06Audit and Assessment Cadence8 pts